MoatLab/moatlab.github.io/content/publication/_index.md

 # View.
 view: citation

-# Sort publications by number parameter
+# Sort publications by date parameter
-sort_by: "Params.number"
+sort_by: "date"
-order: "asc"
+order: "desc"

 # Show all papers on one page (no pagination)
 paginate: 9999